 The results highlighted the fact that companies whose training programs are effective in maintaining or improving the drivers of business performance, said their companies pay more attention to tools that support or enable capability building, such as standard operating procedures, IT systems, and target setting and metric tracking.
 In essence, strengthening an organisation’s Management systems is widely recognised as a key enabler of capability development.

 However, many businesses did not typically focus on day-to-day activities that could maintain or improve capabilities such as project management, lean operations and leadership skills that contribute most to their business performance.
 For example, only 41 percent of survey respondents whose companies focus on supply chain management spent time defining roles, responsibilities, and decision rights for key positions, and just 39 percent set targets and tracked metrics.

 In the eight years since the McKinseys survey was published, my anecdotal evidence drawn from Engineering and Construction suggests that not much has changed.
-My sense of what’s missing is this: Leadership’s ability to remain sufficiently informed and/or immersed in the business to really understand how the – increasingly complex – business works – an ongoing challenge!
+My sense of what’s missing is leadership’s ability to remain sufficiently informed and/or immersed in the business to really understand how the business works – an ongoing challenge!